githubteacher/everyone-may-2016/jsebastiantello-StLouis.md

 - Watch some amaizing live music in some of the many Jazz and Blues bars
 - Visit the Arch
 - Go see a baseball game, if you like baseball

+### Secret spots for locals
+- Blues City Deli has amazing sandwiches and live music
+- Jazz at the Bistro